alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 information needed to find the subset.
-As conventions for doing this have yet to be established, if the repository provides identifiers at several levels of granularity, the finest-grained level that meets the need of the citation should be used in the bibliography, to minimise the additional information needed.
+As conventions for doing this have yet to be established, if the repository provides identifiers at several levels of granularity, the finest-grained level that meets the need of the citation should be used in the reference list, to minimise the additional information needed.